RP8844/sqlalchemy-challenge/README.md

 It consists of:
 - A SQLite database (Resources/Hawaii.sqlite)
-- A Flask app (sqlalchemy-challenge/app.py).
+- A Flask App (sqlalchemy-challenge/app.py)

 # Resources
 1. Modules 10: In Class Activities